 Working through abuse is often a tough journey – one that can sometimes make clients feel worse before they start to recover and feel better.
 This is due to the suppressed feelings being processed and dealt with.

 The Dark Shadow

 Unfortunately, abuse is not limited to a particular aspect of our society but happens to males and females of all ages and in all parts of our society.
-Counselling or psychotherapy can be of use to you if you have been subjected to:
+Counselling or psychotherapy for abuse can be of use to you if you have been subjected to: